How to Record Mammals

 What if I can not identify what I have seen?

-If you can not ID what you’ve seen, and have a photo, visit iSpot, where a community of mammal experts can provide an identification for you. iSpot will send your record to us for inclusion in the atlas.
+If you cannot ID what you’ve seen, and have a photo, visit iSpot, where a community of mammal experts can provide an identification for you. iSpot will send your record to us.
+Alternatively, you can check the ID Guides within our Mammal Mapper app.

 You can also ask your local County Mammal Recorder, who will be a local expert and can discuss your sighting with you and tell you what you are likely to have seen.
 Many CMRs are also verifiers of records for NMAP.